etc5523-2021/blog-29Dolphins/README.md

 # My Blog

-This is the blog of [FILL].
+This is the blog of [Covid-19 spread trend in Iraq].
-The URL of this blog is [FILL].
+The URL of this blog is [file:///C:/Users/BruceWayne/Desktop/blog-hlii0151/_site/index.html].

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [Iraq].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in [file:///C:/Users/BruceWayne/Desktop/blog-hlii0151/_site/about.html]

 - [ ] Selected a country
 - [ ] Website with R markdown